 Selected Current Research Projects

-Polyselenophenes.
-One of the central dogmas of this field is that the polymers must be processable (e.g. by melting or more commonly dissolution) but they must also form a solid to function.
-The transition from the solvated state to the solid state has become one of the most challenging fundamental aspects in this field.
-Obtaining the desired solid-state structure at the macro to nanoscale is even more difficult.
-With this challenge in mind we have been developing block-copolymers with Se and S containing building block units.
+Polymer–assembly.
+Polymers must be processable (i.e. by melting or, more commonly, by dissolution) but they must also form a solid to have a tangible function.
+The transition from the melted and/or solvated state to the solid state has become one of the most challenging fundamental aspects in the electronic polymers field.
+Obtaining the desired solid-state structure at the nanoscale is even more difficult.
+With this challenge in mind we are developing new polymers – block copolymers – wherein each macromolecular block contains a unique heterocycle.
 Block copolymers contain long domains of two (or more) repeating units.
-In the solid-state the units may de-mix and this leads to a rational way of controlling the structure of the solid.
-We initially synthesized novel selenophene-thiophene block copolymers and reported the unprecedented discovery that blocks varying by only an element undergo phase-separation (JACS, 2010; highlight by Nature Chem: “Conjugated polymers… have useful electronic and optical properties and the potential for widespread use in many devices.
-The ease with which they can be processed gives them advantages over traditional solid-state inorganic materials… Controlling their morphology on the nanoscale is crucial to controlling their properties.
-Now, Dwight Seferos and colleagues… have made conjugated copolymers… that phase separate”) Distinct crystallization properties for thiophene and selenophene drive this form of phase-separation (Chem.
-Sci.
-2011; w/cover).
-Nanostructures of selenophene-thiophene polymers can be used to align spherical nanocrystals into hierarchical structures for energy-transfer.
-We have also fabricated solar cells, and found that the thermal stability of the cells improve, which we attribute to this unique polymer structure.
-More recently we have focused on mixing crystalline co-polymers with amorphous electron acceptors.
-We have shown that they retain a pure polymer phase and have used this to control the phase purity of a polymer solar cell for the first time (Adv.
-Mater.
-2015).
-We are continuing both the fundamental study of these polymers and developing new architectures.
+In the solid-state the units de-mix and this leads to a rational way of controlling the structure of the solid.
+We initially synthesized selenophene-thiophene block copolymers and reported the unprecedented discovery that blocks varying by only a single element undergo phase-separation (highlight by Nature Chem).
+We subsequently found that when these polymers are used in solar cells the thermal stability of the cells improves, which we attribute to this unique polymer structure.
+We have also found that their phase behavior challenges the notion that long polymers are required to effect de-mixing.
+Work remains to develop new polymers with more complex architectures.

-Energy Storage Polymers.
-Electrochemical energy storage system applications are growing enormously on multiple scales, from smart card microbatteries, to large-scale electric vehicle batteries, and warehouse-sized redox flow batteries.
+Nature-inspired polymers for energy storage.
+Electrochemical energy storage applications are growing enormously on multiple scales, from smart card microbatteries, to large-scale electric vehicle batteries, and warehouse-sized redox flow batteries.
 While much progress has been made, higher performing, more versatile, smaller, lighter, and, most importantly, more environmentally viable energy storage solutions will be required in the future.
-This is because wearable technologies, the internet of things and personal medical devices are all expected to be broadly adopted in the next 2-5 years.
-My students and I have recently reported the first bio-derived pendant polymer cathode for lithium-ion batteries.
+We have recently reported bio-derived polymers for lithium-ion batteries.
 The battery uses flavin, derived from vitamin B2, as the energy storage unit.
-In this way, the work provides a foundation for the use of bio-derived pendant polymers in sustainable, high performance lithium-ion batteries.
-A semi-synthetic methodology was used to prepare the pendant polymer, where two flavin units are linked to a poly(norbornene) backbone, allowing for a high capacity and a high voltage.
-These properties make this technology an inexpensive, flexible, and versatile power source.
+In this way, the work provides a foundation for the use of bio-derived polymers in sustainable, high performance lithium-ion batteries.
 Batteries currently use transition metal-based cathodes that require energy-intensive processing and extraction methods that are detrimental to the environment.
 Our proposed new concept of using biologically-derived polymers to store energy is an attractive strategy to address these issues.
 We plan to focus heavily on nature-derived aromatic compounds for energy storage.
 In particular, derivatives of quinones are common biologically active molecules and often found as electron acceptors in electron transport chains like photosynthesis and respiration.